rabbitmq/rabbitmq-website/site/quorum-queues.md

 is kept in memory.
 This is done using a couple of [optional queue arguments](/queues.html#optional-arguments) that are best configured using a [policy](/parameters.html#policies).

  * `x-max-in-memory-length` sets a limit as a number of messages.
-Must be a positive integer.
+Must be a non-negative integer.
- * `x-max-in-memory-bytes`: sets a limit as the total size of message bodies (payloads), in bytes.
-Must be a positive integer.
+ * `x-max-in-memory-bytes` sets a limit as the total size of message bodies (payloads), in bytes.
+Must be a non-negative integer.

-## <a id="limitations" class="anchor" href="#limitations">Limitations</a>

-### <a id="global-qos" class="anchor" href="#global-qos">Global QoS</a>

-Quorum queues do not support global [QoS prefetch](/confirms.html#channel-qos-prefetch) where a channel sets a single prefetch limit for all consumers using that channel.
-If an attempt is made to consume from a quorum queue from a channel with global QoS enabled a channel error will be returned.

-Use per-consumer QoS prefetch, which is the default in several popular clients.

-#### Increased Atom Use

-The internal implementation of quorum queues converts the queue name into an Erlang atom.
-If queues with arbitrary names are continuously created and deleted it _may_ threaten the long term stability of the RabbitMQ system (if the size of the atom table reaches the maximum limit, about 1M by default).
-It is not recommended to use quorum queues in this manner at this point.

-#### <a id="requeue" class="anchor" href="#requeue">Sustained Requeues</a>
+### <a id="repeated-requeues" class="anchor" href="#repeated-requeues">Repeated Requeues</a>

 Internally quorum queues are implemented using a log where all operations including messages are persisted.
 To avoid this log growing too large it needs to be